ducakar/TextureReplacer/README.md

 Known Issues
 ------------

-* For vintage suits, EVA suit is used for IVA.
+* When using stock vintage suits, EVA suit is used for IVA.
 * Reflections disable part highlighting along reflective surfaces.
 * Only the top face of the atmospheric skybox is reflected.